destructior93/Portfolio-Project/README.md

 Welcome to the forepage of my portfolio and projects.

-Please naivage to the corresponding branch for a further look into my projects.
+Please navigate to the corresponding branch for a further look into my projects.